 Our products all have a global chemical registration status and are compliant in all locations where the product is used.

-At the forefront of pioneering technology with our 13 R&D centers globally, we develop and test hundreds of new products every year.
+We are at the forefront of pioneering technology and develop and test hundreds of new products every year.
 We work closely with leading industry OEMs, with whom we supply a broad range of lubricants designed for particular operating conditions and environments.
-Many of our products are approved by, recommended by or are co-engineered with major OEMs, including Audi, BMW, Ford, MAN, Tata and Volkswagen, for their ‘new to the world’ equipment.
+Many of our products are approved and recommended by, or are co-engineered with major OEMs, including Audi, BMW, Ford, MAN, Tata and Volkswagen, for their ‘new to the world’ equipment.

-Castrol was founded by Charles “Cheers” Wakefield under the name of ‘CC Wakefield & Company’.
-In 1899, when he was 39, Charles left a job at Vacuum Oil to start a new business at Cheapside in London, selling lubricants for trains and heavy machinery.
-He was a persuasive man who could articulate a vision, clearly, and eight former colleagues followed him into the new company.
-Early in the new century, Wakefield took a personal interest in two sporty new motorised contraptions – the automobile and the aeroplane.
-The company started developing lubricants especially for these new engines, which needed oils that were runny enough to work from cold at start-up and thick enough to keep working at very high temperatures.
+In 1899 Charles ‘Cheers’ Wakefield left his job at Vacuum Oil to start a new business at Cheapside in London under the name of ‘CC Wakefield & Company’, selling lubricants for trains and heavy machinery.
+He was a persuasive man who could articulate a vision and eight former colleagues joined him in his new venture.
+Early in the twentieth century, Charles took an interest in two sporty new motorized contraptions – the automobile and the aeroplane.
+These new engines needed oils that were runny enough to work from cold at start-up and thick enough to keep working at very high temperatures.
 Wakefield researchers found that adding a measure of castor oil, a vegetable oil made from castor beans, did the trick nicely.
-They called the new product “Castrol.”
+They called the new product ‘Castrol’.